-Powered by twin turbo diesel engines and jet drives-in combination with a unique planing hull-her top speed in settled conditions approaches 30 kts.
+Powered by twin turbo diesel engines and jet drives in combination with a unique planning hull; her top speed in settled conditions approaches 30 kts.
 The jet drives and shallow draft permit work closer inshore than a comparably sized displacement hull.
-A solid foam “sponson” collar serves multiple functions: from a self- fendering system for coming alongside other vessels or moored instruments, to a lateral stabilizer to keep the boat from rocking too severely in a seaway.
-The sponson, though not necessary to the stability of the hull, adds 14,000 lbs of buoyancy in the event of a catastrophic event at sea.
+A solid foam “sponson” collar serves multiple functions: from a self-fendering system for coming alongside other vessels or moored instruments, to a lateral stabilizer to keep the boat from rocking too severely in a seaway.
+The sponson, though not necessary to the stability of the hull, adds 14,000 lbs of buoyancy in the event of a catastrophic occurrence at sea.

 Projects Using R/V Mussel Point